 The village of Aihole (pronunciation: eye-HO-lee) contains over 125 temples from the Early Western Chalukya and later periods (6th - 12th century).
-Shown here, and on the following pages, are six Early Chalukya examples from the 6th - 8th centuries.
+Shown here, and on the following pages, are some Early Chalukya examples from the 6th - 8th centuries.
 The locations of a few other temples are marked with bold x's on the map, just to give an idea of the richness of the site.

 The architecture of Early Western Chalukya reflects diverse influences from neighboring areas.
 For example, as the Blue Guide (p.
 331) explains, curved towers decorated with blind arches are found in central and western India; pilastered walls with panel inserts are a southern Indian style; while the Deccan style includes balcony seating, angled eaves and sloping roofs, and elaborately carved columns and ceilings.
 Readers can find, in the following pages, many examples of mixed styles, often on the same temple.
-For example, in the following temple (photo), the left hall is Dravidian (s.
+For example, in the Suryanarayana temple, the left hall is Dravidian (s.
 India); the middle hall is Rashtrakutan; and the tower is Deccan.

 Aihole is located near Badami in the state of Karnataka.
 The names of the temples are based on recent usage, and do not reflect their original dedications.